Glympse/glympse-journey-core/README.md

  property | setting | description
 :---------|:--------|:--------------
 **`state_var_id`**| _Array_of_phase_ids_ | `state_var_id` can be any item found in the `GlympseAdapterDefines.STATE` or `JourneyDefines.STATE` objects.
 The _Array_of_phase_ids_ is a list of the Phases in which the GJC will broadcast the given state var's current value.

+#### Snapshot Mode
+When viewing the site through the [Snapshot Service] certain elements are hidden to create a cleaner, more clear image of the Glympse.
+To simulate this mode locally, use the query string parameter `screenOnly=1`.
+While in this mode, the wrapper `div#divApp` has the class `snapshot` for CSS overrides.

 ### `viewer` config options